 Tiny Footprint advertises its product as CO2 negative.
 This means that with each purchase, the company allocates funds for tree planting.
 During photosynthesis, trees absorb carbon dioxide and produce oxygen.
 Thus, the company is improving the environment and fighting against deforestation, and in this, they should be supported.

-As for the product itself, this coffee has a great flavor when cold brewed.
+As for the product itself, this Fair Trade coffee has a great flavor when cold brewed.
 It’s not bitter, but rather chocolatey with some nice, complex notes.
 Tiny Footprint has achieved this quality thanks to an optimal blend of light and dark roasted beans.

 The best coffee beans 2020 should have a perfect roast.
 For this, the company uses a vintage, German-produced Probat roasting pan from the 1960s.
 This roasting process allows the company to identify the best taste of each bean and leads to a higher quality standard.

 In addition to the cold press, these good coffee beans are also suitable for other brewing methods.
-You can grind the beans depending on the method.
+You can grind the whole beans depending on the method.

 7. Real Good Coffee Co. – Best Coffee Beans for French Press